Interactive 3D: Know When You're Ready, Know What to Do

 Interactive 3D uses WebGL technology to render 3D images of products that shoppers can interact with – think spin, turn and zoom in.

-These capabilities are impactful in eCommerce: research shows that the ability to interact with product imagery boosts customer trust.
+Interactivity is impactful in eCommerce: research shows that the ability to interact with product imagery boosts customer trust.
 Importantly, the ability to manipulate images is three times more effective at building trust than the ability to change an item’s color.
-Given the promise of this technology and its ability to deliver better customer experience, this guide explores why a business should pursue it and provides simple steps get there.
+Given the promise of this technology and its ability to deliver a better customer experience, you may be wondering how to know when you're ready for interactive 3D and what to do when you're ready.
+This guide explores why a business should pursue this 3D technology and provides simple steps to get there.

 The Advantages of Interactive 3D